ibm-cloud-docs/appid/cd-passwords.md

 ### Policy: Avoid Password Reuse
 {: #cd-avoid-reuse}

-When your users are changing their password, you might want to prevent them from choosing a recently used password.
+You might want to prevent your users from choosing a recently used password when they attempt to create a new one.
+If they try to set their password to one that was recently used, an error is shown in the default Login Widget GUI and the user is prompted to enter another option.
+This setting allows for you to choose the number of passwords that a user must have before they're able to repeat a previously used password.
 {: shortdesc}

+To set this configuration by using the GUI:

+1. Go to the **Cloud Directory > Password policies** tab of the {{site.data.keyword.appid_short_notm}} dashboard.

+2. Toggle **Advanced password policy** to **Enabled**.

-By using the GUI or the API, you can choose the number of passwords that a user must have before they are able to repeat a previously used password.
-Setting options include any whole value in range 1 - 10.
+3. Specify **The number of times that a password can't be repeated**.
+You can use any whole value in range 1 - 10.

-If this option is turned on, a user can't use a password that they recently used.
-If they try to set their password to one that was recently used, an error is shown in the default Login Widget GUI and the user is prompted to enter another option.
+4. Toggle **The number of times that a password can't be repeated** to **Enabled**.

+5. Click **Save**.

 Previous passwords are securely stored in the same way that a user's current password is stored.
 {: note}